 APEGA’s Mentoring Program: Connecting to Grow

-He has connected mentors to mentees at APEGA since 2018, moving the process from a formal year-long match to a more informal up-to-a-year timeline and making the program more accessible for busy engineers and geoscientists.
-A match can last up to a year, but most run about four to six months, depending on each person’s availability and when the mentee’s goals are met.
+In 2018, APEGA's formal mentorship program transitioned from a year-long match to a more informal up-to-a-year timeline, making the program more accessible for busy engineers and geoscientists.
+Now, a match can last up to a year, but most run about four to six months, depending on each person's availability and when the mentee's goals are met.

 E-mentoring has always been an option through the program, but the COVID-19 outbreak in 2020 highlighted a key benefit of mentoring in a virtual setting—distance was no longer a limitation.
 As APEGA’s mentoring program went completely digital, the pool of possible connections widened for mentees and mentors across Alberta.